Centre for Young Musicians

 - Performance skill workshops

 Students will be given expert advice and coaching in performance presentation, tone production, the secrets of a successful audition and how to communicate with an audience.
 The workshops will be led by core Elder Conservatorium of Music staff, as well as visiting guest artists.

-Weekly sessions held in Elder Hall teaching rooms 1-4pm, performances held in Elder Hall.
+Weekly sessions held in Elder Hall teaching rooms on Saturdays.
+Mid-year performance held in Hartley Concert Room, End of Year Concert held in Elder Hall.

 Lesson duration - Beginner: 30 minutes, Intermediate: 45 minutes, Advanced: 60 minutes

 Instrumental/voice Lessons Term Dates Term 1 Saturday 9 February - Saturday 30 March (8 weeks) Term 2 Saturday 11 May - Saturday 29 June (8 weeks) Mid-year performance Sunday 30 June Term 3 Saturday 21 July - Saturday 21 September (8 weeks)

 Term 4 Saturday 19 October - Saturday 14 December (8 weeks)